College Major GPA Benchmark Calculator

 Example and tips

-A 3.30 GPA in engineering sits about +0.35 above the field’s roughly 2.95 average — a strong result for a hard-graded major, even though it might look ordinary next to a humanities student’s 3.55.
-When applying to grad school, frame your GPA against your field, highlight an upward trend, and let rigorous coursework speak for the number.
+A 3.30 GPA in engineering sits about +0.35 above the field’s roughly 2.95 average — a strong result for a hard-graded major, even though it might look modest next to a humanities student’s 3.55.
+When applying to grad school, frame your GPA against your field, highlight an upward trend if it exists, and note rigorous upper-division coursework explicitly in your personal statement.
 Benchmarks are context, not a verdict.